debashish123/new-pcf/README.md

 <<<<<<< HEAD
 =======
 hi this is debashish
-made few changes to see if irt is working ' pelase correct the sentence in next edit]
+made few changes to see if its working ' please correct the sentence in next edit

+File changed in the next edit

 bye

->>>>>>> 0171d34b441b2cabb4385fa4d07eba79e4e59b40